-- The DPL imposes restrictions on the transfer of personal data to countries that are located outside the European Union (EU), and to third countries that do not have adequate protection. - These restrictions are in place to ensure that the level of protection of individuals afforded by the DPL is not undermined.
+- The DPA imposes restrictions on the transfer of personal data to countries that are located outside the European Union (EU), and to third countries that do not have adequate protection. - These restrictions are in place to ensure that the level of protection of individuals afforded by the DPA is not undermined.

-- o Introduction to international transfers - What is the international transfers principle? - What is an adequate level of protection? - Are there any derogations from the prohibition on transfers of personal data outside of the EU or other jurisdictions ensuring adequate protection? - What terms will the Ombudsman approve as ensuring adequate safeguards? - What authorizations will the Ombudsman make? - What about one-off (or infrequent) transfers of personal data concerning only relatively few individuals? - What steps should I take when I want to use a service provider not based in the Cayman Islands? - My service provider's Data Processing Agreement (DPA) references EU law.
-Can I still use it? - My service provider won't let me amend the EU Standard Contractual Clauses (SCCs) to reference the Cayman DPL.
-Can I still use them? - Is Privacy Shield a valid transfer condition?
+- Introduction to international transfers - o What is the international transfers principle? - o What is an adequate level of protection? - Are there any derogations from the prohibition on transfers of personal data outside of the EU or other jurisdictions ensuring adequate protection? - o What terms will the Ombudsman approve as ensuring adequate safeguards? - o What authorisations will the Ombudsman make? - What steps should I take when I want to use a service provider not based in the Cayman Islands? - My service provider's Data Processing Agreement (DP Agreement) references EU law.
+Can I still use it? - o My service provider won't let me amend the EU Standard Contractual Clauses (SCCs) to reference the Cayman DPA.
+Can I still use them?